unstoppabledomains/dev-docs/reseller/reseller-integration-guides/coinbase-payments.md

 ## Step 1: Configure Coinbase for Unstoppable Domains

-* To begin accepting crypto payments from customers, UD resellers must ensure that Coinbase integration is configured correctly.
+* To begin accepting crypto payments from customers, UD partners must ensure that Coinbase integration is configured correctly.
 * A wallet transaction should make a ‘Buy Domain’ call with the payments field defined to **“coinbase.”**
 * UD will respond with the coinbase chargeID which can be used with the Coinbase API.